roahmlab/waitr-dev/index.markdown

     # footnotes: 2

 author-footnotes:
-  All authors affiliated with the Robotics Institute and department of Mechanical Engineering of the University of Michigan, Ann Arbor.
+  All authors affiliated with the department of Mechanical Engineering and Department of Robotics of the University of Michigan, Ann Arbor.

 links: